 This delightful pasta dish, filled with roasted eggplant and peppers, will pique your senses.
 Make it for a family dinner, buffet entrée, or potluck dish.
 It could even make a great barbecue side dish, if you cook the veggies on the grill instead of in the oven.

 Eggplant and peppers, two companionable vegetables, are combined in a delicious casserole with a creamy, cheesy (vegan) topping.
 Serve with a simple grain or pasta dish and a colorful salad augmented by beans or chickpeas. more→

 Common to many regional Middle Eastern cuisines, this is one of those super simple dishes that, with the right ingredients, is amazingly tasty.
 Especially welcome as a fast summer dish, this is a good showcase for the abundance of delicious tomatoes in season.
 Shakshouka, in its original version, is made with eggs; in this vegan rendition, only one change needs to be made—tofu replaces the eggs.
 Serve with hummus, tabouleh, and fresh pita for a brunch for guests, or with a sautéed potatoes and a platter of raw veggies and olives for dinner. more→

 Here’s a vegetable-filled variation of the traditional stacked cheese enchilada.
-Using vegan cheese, it’s a snap to make.
+Using vegan cheese, summer squashes, and bell peppers, these are a snap to make.
 Serve with baked sweet potatoes and a big salad. more→